 If you are an apprentice:

 The Government has launched a new online and telephone support service for apprentices who have lost their jobs during the Covid-19 outbreak.
-Find out more by visiting the Apprenticeships website (external website).
+Find out more by visiting the Apprenticeships website.

 If you live in Scotland:

 Partnership Action for Continuing Employment (PACE) is the Scottish Government’s partnership framework, helping people dealing with redundancy.
-Phone the Scottish redundancy helpline on 0800 917 8000 or visit Redundancy Scotland (external website).
+Phone the Scottish redundancy helpline on 0800 917 8000 or visit the Redundancy Scotland website.

-Take a look at My World of Work (external website) for career information and advice.
+Take a look at the My World of Work website for career information and advice.

 If you live in Wales:

 The Welsh Government’s redundancy action scheme (ReAct) helps people deal with redundancy.
 There are various sources of help available.
-Visit Working Wales (external website) and The Welsh Government (external website).
+Visit the Working Wales website and the Welsh Government website.